elhaitamH/elhaitamH/README.md

 <img src="assets/main.jpg"></br>
 </div></br>

  <p align="center"> With a degree in computer programming 📜 and a determination to be one of the best in the field.
-Over the past two years, I have attended NB Community College in Programming and Mobile Application as well as a one-month internship where I gained valuable insight into how a successful business operates.🏢</br>
+Over the past two years, I have attended NB Community College in Programming and Mobile Application as well as a one-month internship where I gained valuable insight into how a successful business operates.🏢</br><br/>
 I have the skills and training to help develop and maintain software programs and make improvements that will improve functionality ✔.
-I have exceptional problematic skills with the ability to work effectively with technical and abstract concepts.
+I have exceptional problematic skills with the ability to work effectively with technical and abstract concepts 🙌.
 I also have extensive knowledge in: </p><br/>

 <div align="center">
 <a href="https://en.wikipedia.org/wiki/C_Sharp_(programming_language)" title="C#"><img src="icons/csharp.png" /></a>